chrishoage/spleeb/README.md

 1. VCC (red)
 1. GND ("inside" - black)

+#### Cirque Touchpad Holder

+This needs to be redesigned.
+The tolerances are too tight and it scrapes the edge of the touchpad going in/out (see the overlay lifting in the images) and there is too much space under the touchpad pcb and can get "pushed" in.
+I solved this temporarily by bunching up some electrical tape and putting it under the touchpad between the bottom lid.
+The (eventual) redesign of the holder will be inset, and include a feature on the bottom lid to press the touchpad into place, along with having insets for the screws.

+The current design is functional but not ideal.

 ### Printing

 I used PETG but anything should work depending on your printer.
 I went for 75% infill to give the sound a tiny bit more thock.
 I didn't use supports for the 3.5mm and USB cutouts, and since I used PETG they required a little cleanup.
 YMMV on needing supports, but I designed the model to be printed with out supports.

+### FAQ

+##### Why is the trackpad holder separate?

+I only have a Prusa Mini+ and it just doesn't have the build volume to have the holder built in.
+The separate holder was a compromise to allow printing of a half in one part.

+There is the added benefit of the holder lifting up the touchpad above the keycaps which makes it easier to use.